ustaxcourt/ef-cms/docs/backend.md

 │   │   │   └──  main
 │   │   │       ├── lambdas // the lambda containing the node logic
 │   │   │       ├── main.tf // the main terraform entrypoint
-├── streams-local.js // sets up the dynamo streams locally
 ├── swagger.json // the swagger .json we update when api endpoints are changed or added ├── switch-cognito-triggers-color.js // used to switch the color of the cognito triggers ├── track-successful-migrations.js // tracks which migration scripts have run after doing a migration ├── verify-ses-email.sh // used to verify SES
-└── websockets-local.js // used for setting up the websockets locally
 ```

 ## Express